SirEjit/OrrenMVP/README.md

 }
 ```

-**Important Limitation:** Due to XRPL API constraints, `ripple_path_find` cannot compare self-swaps (when the transaction is from/to the same account).
-When native comparison is unavailable:
+**Circuit Breaker / Fallback Behavior:**

+When native comparison fails (RPC errors, XRPL API limitations for self-swaps, network issues):
+- `source: "MOCK"` and `guarantee: "unavailable"` are set
 - The `pricing` object is **omitted** from the response
-- No fees are charged (the contract guarantee cannot be verified)
+- No fees are charged (contract guarantee cannot be verified)
 - Quotes show gross output without fee adjustments

-To enable the "Always ≥ native" fee model, requests must use different source and destination accounts with proper trust lines.
+- Transaction array contains only the main swap (no fee payment)

+**Requirements for fee model:**
+- Different source and destination accounts (self-swaps cannot be compared)
+- Proper trust lines established
+- XRPL network connectivity

 ## Route Types